oblerion/devkitpro_on_ubuntu/README.md

-# FastInstallLinux-devkitpro
+### FastInstallLinux-devkitpro
-is script easly install / setup devkitpro on ubuntu, i just make this script
+- is script easly install / setup devkitpro on ubuntu
+- i just make this script